-If you are just entering the field of customer retention marketing, or reviewing your current customer retention marketing programs, there are three things you must consider as you develop your new program.
-Each business is different, but the core concepts of customer retention marketing will apply not matter what business you are in.
+If you are just entering the field of customer retention marketing, or reviewing your current B2B marketing strategy, there are three things you must consider as you develop your new program.
+Each business is different, but the core concepts of customer retention marketing will apply no matter what business you are in.
 These three core attributes are essential in making the most out of your customer retention efforts.

 As you review these three items, reflect on how your program matches up.
 See if you can find a way you can increase your attention to these items, or revise the way you are handling them for greater success.